SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 ## Building docker image

 Building a docker image with the *Dockerfile* will enable containers to run with all installed prerequisites needed for the course.
-For example, this course includes */renv* and */slides* folders that are copied and added to the container's */work* folder using the *COPY* command in the *Dockerfile*.
+For example, this course includes */renv* and */slides* folders that are copied and added to the container's */work* folder using the *COPY* command in the *Dockerfile* which is always in the release date folder (here 2024-01-01).

 In the */scripts* folder, a python script for building images (`build-docker-image.py`) is provided.
 The script requires that your python environment has the python docker package installed.
 This can be installed by running `pip install docker`.
 You will also need to have an installation of docker  When running the script, privide the following arguments: